7osny/URL-Monitoring/README.md

 - Run **npm install** in the root of your folder.
 - Copy the `.env.example` to `.env` and set your own properties after creating MySql Database.
 - Run **npm start**
-- Go to the browser and type [http://localhost:3000/]to see the application running.
+- Go to the browser and type http://localhost:3000/ to see the application running.
 ## Testing and lint

 - You can run linter via `npm run lint`.

 ## Swagger API documentation.
-- Api documentation can be found on: [http://localhost:3000/api-docs]
+- Api documentation can be found on:http://localhost:3000/api-docs